Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Dry Brine Turkey

 Dry brining a turkey is a process that really elevates the flavor of the turkey and really crisps up the skin by getting rid of any extra moisture.
-However, there is no liquid involved, which makes it much easier to execute.
+However, no liquid is involved, making it much easier to execute.

 This will add so much flavor to your turkey – I guarantee you will taste the difference!
 Along with the spatchcock technique for a butterflied turkey, it makes this recipe uniquely delicious.
 Follow my step-by-step instructions on how to dry brine a turkey.